James-Oswald/jamesoswald.dev/content/posts/alpha-existential-graphs.md

 ## Representing Propositional Formulae as Existential Graphs

 Existential Graphs can be though of as a diagrammatic/visual means of representing logical statements and reasoning over them.
-Logical statements as we think of them are typically 1 dimensional formulae of characters that assert truth of a statement with respect to some atomic propositions.
+Logical statements as we think of them are typically one dimensional formulae composed of symbols that represent a true statement with respect to some atomic propositions.
 We can use propositional logical connectives to build up compound logical formulae.
 In propositional logic there are five types of compound formulae that people typically care about (at least enough that they make it into the most popular inference systems):